InserirAquiNome/crypto/full_node.md

 ## Setting a full bitcoin node

-This a few guides out there
+This is one of the few guides out there

 https://bitcoin.org/en/full-node